-One of the most popular Cycladic islands, Syros is unique blend of contrasts.
+One of the most popular Cycladic islands, Syros is a unique blend of contrasts.
 Cycladic minimalism, medieval charm, neoclassical nobility, Orthodox and Catholic heritage, rugged hillsides and little fishing villages… the diversity is astounding.
-It’s also a firm family favourite in the Aegean, with great variety of food and local products to enjoy.
+It’s also a firm family favourite in the Aegean, with a great variety of food and local products to enjoy.

 First impressions in the capital of the Cyclades

 Your first taste of Syros can be no other than Ermoupoli, the lively main town unlike any other in the region.
-Colourful mansion houses and a cosmopolitan aura are testament to the island’s stature as a mid-19th-century commercial, political and cultural hub.
+Colourful mansion houses and a cosmopolitan aura are a testament to the island’s stature as a mid-19th-century commercial, political and cultural hub.